rjyo/new-macbook-touchpad-fixer/README.md

 # NEW MACKBOOK TOUCHPAD FIXER

 The touchpad on my new Macbook is way too big to be useful.
-For example, Chome and Sketch will randomly be zoomed in just because my left thumb inattentionally rested on the touchpad.
+For example, Chome and Sketch will randomly be zoomed in/out just because my left thumb inattentionally rested on the touchpad.

 When I googled, I found that I'm not alone.